 Ongoing Clinical Trials

-A search of the online site www.clinicaltrials.gov in May 2012 identified an industry-sponsored Phase IV (post-marketing) trial with Chondrofix® (NCT01410136).
+A search of the online site www.ClinicalTrials.gov in May 2013 identified an industry-sponsored Phase IV (postmarketing) trial with Chondrofix® (NCT01410136).
 The study has an estimated enrollment of 50 patients who may have up to 2 cartilage lesions, each measuring less than 8 cm2, of the femoral condyle or trochlea.
-The study will follow patients through 60 months and has an estimated completion date of 2017.
+The study will follow patients through 60 months and has an estimated completion date of September 2017.

 While the various physician specialty societies and academic medical centers may collaborate with and make recommendations during this process, through the provision of appropriate reviewers, input received does not represent an endorsement or position statement by the physician specialty societies or academic medical centers, unless otherwise noted.

 In response to requests, input was received from 1 physician specialty society and 3 academic medical centers while this policy was under review in 2008.
 All reviewers agreed that osteochondral autografts and allografts are considered reasonable for patients with full-thickness chondral defects who meet specific criteria.

 In response to requests, input was received from 3 academic medical centers while this policy was under review in 2011.
 The clinical input was generally in agreement with the stated criteria for osteochondral grafting with the exception of the following: input was mixed regarding the requirement for an inadequate response to a prior surgical procedure, the size of the lesion, and the requirement for an absence of meniscal pathology.
 Input was also mixed regarding the investigational status of osteochondral grafts in other joints, including the patellar and talar joints, and for the use of autologous minced cartilage.